aedaia/xdxn/content/home/intro.md

-this is a really short intro that says about stuff that i've done and highlights one word.
+this is a really short intro that says about stuff that i've done, some good words (: